 Master of Science Degree in Occupational Therapy

-The program invites applications from students who hold a baccalaureate degree, in any area, granted by a college or university of recognized standing.
+The program invites applications from students who hold a baccalaureate degree by August 2024, in any area, granted by a college or university of recognized standing.

 - A one-year (totaling six credits) combined anatomy and physiology course; or one semester of human anatomy and one semester of physiology.
 Applications can be initially reviewed if another science course has been taken.
 Acceptances are pending completion of anatomy and physiology.